 This 40th chapter of Isaiah is a wonderful song of praise to the God of creation.
 To a God who is above all, who knows all, and has no equal.
 A God who is not just the glorious creator and sustainer of the creation.
 But a God who also cares about his people.

-God’s response to their complaint starts with a pair rhetorical questions.
+God’s response to their complaint starts with a pair of rhetorical questions.
 “Do you not know?
 Have you not heard?”
 Have you forgotten all you have been taught?
 Remember who I am!

 Hope in the Lord

 People grow weary.
 But God does not.
 And those who hope in him will find their strength renewed.
 They will soar on wings like eagles.
 They will run and walk without growing weary.
 If we trust in God, and the strength he provides, then nothing will be able to stop us.
 I may grow weary.
 But God never does.
-Trust and hope in him, regardless the circumstances you find yourself in.
+Trust and hope in him, regardless of the circumstances you find yourself in.
 He is sufficient.